Tin Tin Deo in A

 Voice Leading

-The bass line moves through A to G (descending whole step), G to F (descending whole step), F to E (descending half step), E to F# (ascending whole step), F# to B (ascending perfect fourth), B to A# (descending half step), A# to A (descending half step), A to D (ascending perfect fourth), D to G (ascending perfect fourth), G to F# (descending half step).
+The bass line moves through A to G (descending whole step), G to F (descending whole step), F to E (descending half step), E to F# (ascending whole step), F# to B (ascending perfect fourth), B to A# (descending half step), A# to E (ascending tritone), E to A (ascending perfect fourth), A to D (ascending perfect fourth), D to G (ascending perfect fourth), G to F# (descending half step), F# to D (descending major third), D to G (ascending perfect fourth), G to C (ascending perfect fourth), C to F (ascending perfect fourth), F to E (descending half step), E to A (ascending perfect fourth), A to C (ascending minor third), C to F# (ascending tritone), F# to B (ascending perfect fourth).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
-The predominantly stepwise bass motion creates smooth, connected voice leading.
-When the progression loops, the bass returns from F# to A by minor third.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from B to A by whole step.

 Scales for Improvisation